-If you’re looking to expand your career horizons as a real estate agent, then becoming a real estate broker may be your best next step.
+If you want to expand your career horizons as a real estate agent, becoming a real estate broker may be your best next step.
 Real estate brokers continue their education and earn their real estate broker licenses to work independently legally.
 They can decide if they want to start their own brokerage to hire and oversee other real estate agents.

 Real estate brokers do many of the same things as agents.
 As a broker, you would work with buyers to find the home they want, negotiate with sellers to get a fair price, prepare offers, and resolve any issues that may arise before the closing date.
 Real estate brokers will also help clients sell their properties or rent their homes to the right buyer.

 A typical day could include visiting properties, handling coordination with inspectors and contractors, writing contracts for your own deals and your agents’ deals, and leading sales meetings to check in with your team.
 Working on marketing strategies and creating listings on MLS and other online sites are also tasks you’ll be responsible for doing or overseeing.